 Display Original Course Menu in a Window

-It may be helpful to look at the materials in your current organisation via Display Course Menu in a Window to start planning your Ultra course.
+It may be helpful to look at the materials in your current course via Display Course Menu in a Window to start planning your Ultra course.

 In the top right-hand corner of the course/organisation menu click on the folder icon “display course menu in a window”.
 This will open a new window with the whole course menu laid out in a tree chart.
 You can click on the plus or minus icons on each folder to open or collapse it.